agilestacks/stack-apps/apps/python-flask/README.md

 Kubernetes master is running at https://cluster1.bluesky.superhub.io
 ```

 `hub-configure` command is used to specify the cluster name where the application is going to be deployed.
 Please replace   `cluster1.bluesky.superhub.io` with the name of your cluster.
-When you executed `hub-configure` command, SuperHub saved Kubernetes cluster configuration file (kubeconfig) in the following directory: `.hub/env`.
-Also, it created a symlink pointer to the actual cluster configuration: `.hub/current`
+When you executed `hub-configure` command, SuperHub will save Kubernetes cluster configuration file (kubeconfig) in the following directory: `.hub/env`.
+Also, it will create a symlink pointer to the actual cluster configuration: `.hub/current`

-For more information about how to customize or extend the cluster configuration refer to [here](TBD)
+For more information about how to customize or extend the cluster configuration, refer to the following article: [here](TBD)

 Next, you will generate the application configuration files.
 You need to generate new configuration files each time you change your cluster.